 Having a portable charger in your carry-on is always a life-saver.
 My personal pick is the Poweradd EnergyCell 500.
 Its cylindrical design allows you to slip it into the smallest of pockets, and its charge speed is mightily impressive.
 It can get an iPhone Xs from empty to full in 1hr 30mins.

 There are others on the market with two USB 2.0 slots.
-But for its sheer size and speed, I’d highly recommend adding this little bolt of life-saving energy to your carry-on products.
+But for its sheer size and speed, I’d highly recommend adding this little bolt of life-saving energy to your carry-on essentials.
 Remember to always charge the charger the night before a flight; otherwise, you’re going to be devastated when your phone and tablet hit empty!

 Keeping your carry-on organized will go a long way to reducing stress and frustration mid-flight.
 We’ve all sat there, hands digging through our bags, desperately trying to find a chord or an item of clothing, with no luck.